we engage in a circular trade

-Love notes from Siel is a weekly newsletter.
-If you love it, subscribe for free.
+Love notes from Siel is a weekly newsletter from Siel, who used to live in Los Angeles but is currently traveling around.
+If you love the notes, subscribe for free.

 Dear friend —

 There’s a documentary about Japanese sex workers I think about often, though strictly speaking, the men featured aren’t sex workers, there’s no actual sex, not even nudity, not even suggestive dancing of the Magic Mike variety.
 These guys are hosts, they simply chat and flirt with women who come into their club, they entertain the girls with their attention so long as the girls keep buying drinks, the cost of which can run into the tens of thousands of dollars in a single night.

 The girls who visit the club all appear to be in love with one man, the charismatic guy who owns the place, though how these young women have so much disposable income to drop on a crush remains a mystery until about halfway through the film, when it’s revealed that the girls themselves are sex workers, actual sex workers, they offer handjobs and blowjobs and vaginal and anal and slappings and whippings in red light districts.
 All day anonymous men pay to touch the girls’ bodies, then all night the girls pay that money back to a man who won’t be touching them, who instead will feign interest in their thoughts, ideas, feelings.